 “My need to stay on top of it – to learn everything I can to organize the chronically disorganized – is very personal.”

+Known nationally as an expert on chronic disorganization and hoarding issues, Leslie has appeared on many episodes of TLC’s hit television show, “Hoarding: Buried Alive”, the Cooking Channel’s television special, “Stuffed: Food Hoarders”, “dLife-TV” and the Hallmark Channel’s “The Better Show” as their organizing expert.
 In addition to her focus on organizational issues, Leslie also coaches other women entrepreneurs.
-A sought after speaker, she presents often at conferences on women’s entrepreneurship and was recently invited to be a member of Cornell University’s prestigious President’s Council of Cornell Women.
+A sought after speaker, she presents often at conferences on women’s entrepreneurship and is a member of Cornell University’s prestigious President’s Council of Cornell Women.